Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-aceacdNX9WA,96.095281,109.183564.md

 ### Transcript

-> a lot of you wanted a map and we wanted a map too so now it's in the game and you can't see everything on the map at first but we have then introduced a new
+> town we've also added a map to the game a lot of you wanted a map and we wanted a map too so now it's in the game and you can't see everything on the map at first but we have then introduced a new structure called the radio tower that